-The good news is that in the UK, they are regulated through the Chemicals Regulation Directorate (CRD), where data on their safety and environmental profile can be found on the CRD website.
+The good news is that in the UK, they are regulated through the Chemicals Regulation Division (CRD), where data on their safety and environmental profile can be found on the CRD website.

 There, each one is given a unique ADJ number, and although there is no requirement for efficacy data, manufacturers do have to prove that they are safe.

 Using the website, growers can search the adjuvant database – looking at every authorised product and what they contain – as well as being able to compare products that contain the same components.

 However, only adjuvants known as extenders come within the CRD’s remit.
 Additives – which include products such as drift control agents, tank cleaners, water conditioners and anti-foaming agents – don’t have to be approved or authorised, and have no restrictions on their use.

 So, how do you know if you need an adjuvant?
 And what do you need to understand about them, in order to choose the right one?

 According to Kim Christo of de Sangosse, there are three things to consider before you can justify their use.

 “First, look at the pesticide label,” he advises.
 “Sometimes it will specify the need for an adjuvant – as is the case with Atlantis, for example.”

 The second consideration is when you can identify a specific problem that will reduce pesticide efficacy, he continues.

 “It may be that the weather forecast isn’t as good as you would like it to be, or it may be that you have a crop with a particularly dense canopy and you are concerned about the spray being able to penetrate that.”